LiskHQ/lisk-desktop/README.md

 You can use the same approach to define a desired network to which Lisk Desktop connects:

 ```
-localStorage.setItem('liskCoreUrl', 'http://localhost:4000') // desired node to log in into
+localStorage.setItem('liskServiceUrl', 'http://localhost:4000') // desired node to log in into
 ```

 ### Build